 As First Assistant Attorney General, Wes led nearly 400 personnel in five different offices across the state.
 Not only passionate about advancing initiatives to help Nevadans, Wes enjoyed the challenge of motivating and leading others.
 Wes worked tirelessly on behalf of victims, law enforcement, and prosecutors.
 He advocated strongly for those groups while testifying before the Legislature and crafted legislation on behalf of the Attorney General’s Office.
 Wes served as vice chair of the Attorney General’s Sexual Assault Rape Kit Working Group where he was instrumental in crafting policies to eradicate the backlog of more than 8,000 rape kits.
 He also served as vice chair of the Attorney General’s Substance Abuse Working Group that works to develop policies to combat drug addiction.
 In September 2017, not wanting to run for public office as a state employee, Wes resigned his position at the Attorney General’s office and joined the law firm of Hutchison and Steffen as a partner.

 Wes lives in Las Vegas with his wife Jennifer and their two sons, ages four and three.
 Wes met Jennifer while they were both serving at Nellis Air Force Base.
 Wes enjoys spending time with his family, reading and serving his local church.

-Wes Duncan was a member of the U.S. Air Force.
+Wes Duncan is a member of the U.S. Air Force Reserves.
 Use of his military rank, job titles, and photographs in uniform does not imply endorsement by the Air Force or the Department of Defense.